glanceapp/glance/docs/configuration.md

 `icon`

 Optional URL to an image which will be used as the icon for the site.
 Can be an external URL or internal via [server configured assets](#assets-path).

+`same-tab`

+Whether to open the link in the same or a new tab.

 ### Releases
 Display a list of releases for specific repositories on Github.
 Draft releases and prereleases will not be shown.